Sweet Potato Brownies

 - Remove the brownies from the tray and leave to cool completely before icing otherwise your icing will melt!
 Spread the icing on top, cut into squares, dig in and enjoy!

 If you don’t have any raw cacao powder, then you can use conventional cocoa powder, but you’ll need to at least double the quantity.

-Excerpted from DELICIOUSLY ELLA by Ella Woodward.
+Original recipe excerpted from DELICIOUSLY ELLA by Ella Woodward.
 Copyright © 2015 by Ella Woodward.
 Excerpted with permission by Scribner, a Division of Simon & Schuster, Inc.